oceanlau/garbage/OperatingSystems/README.md

     - Registers:
       - Caller-saved registers: %eax(return value), %edx, %ecx.
 Caller has saved them to the stack so callee function can freely modify these registers.
       - Callee-saved registers: %ebx, %edi, %ebp, %esp.
 Restore to original before return.

   - switch_threads(cur, next)

+## Scheduling
+- Criteria: Throughput, turnaround time (start to finish), response time (request to first response) of processes.
+Secondary criterias are CPU utilization and process waiting time.
+  - Batch system often optimize for throughput and turnaround time.
+Interactive systems oftem optimize for response time.
+  - Non-goal: process starvation

+- Textbook scheduling
+  - First-in-first-out: non-preemptive in nature.
+Has convoy effect.
+  - Shortest job first: choose the job with smallest expected CPU burst.
+Provable optimal minimum average waiting time.
+    - Inspiration: most jobs have bursts of computation and long waiting time for I/O. We can overlap computation of one thread with I/O time of others to maximize throughput.
+    - Can be done preemptively or preemptively.
+    - Does not minimize average turnaround time.
+    - Can lead to unfairness or starvation.
+    - It is impossible to know the CPU burst time ahead.
+Solution: estimate based on the past.
+  - Round robin: each job is given a time slice called a quantum.
+Preempted and moved to FIFO queue after the quantum.
+    - Low average waiting time.
+    - Frequent context switch cost and high turnaround time.
+    - Quantum should be picked larger than most CPU bursts time.

+- Priority scheduling
+  - Avoid starvation: age the processes.
+Increase priority as waiting time increases.
+Decrease as CPU consumption increases.
+  - Avoid priority inversion (kind of like deadlock, but different in nature): high priority thread donates to low priority thread holding the resource.
+  - Combining algorithms: multiple queues each with different algorithm.
+E.g. multiple-level feedback queues (MLFQ).
+    - MLFQ: Optimize turnaround time for batch jobs and minimize response time for interactive jobs.
+      - Each queue has different priority.
+Within each queue we use RR.
+      - Change priority based on the past.
+Interactive jobs has high priority.
+Batch jobs that used up a quantum was demoted.
+      - Aovoid starvation and cheating: Periodically boost priority for jobs that haven't been scheduled.
+Also the demotion strategy can account for job's total run time at a priority level.

+- Advanced scheduling